VishalSowrirajan/ForkOn/README.md

 python main.py
 ````

-**Feature Importance**: We calculate the importance of different features that mainly contribute to our final classification score.
+**Feature Importance**: The importance of different features is an important criteria that needs to be accounted.
+The feature that mainly contribute to the final classification score are given higher value in the below graph:

 ![Feature Importance](results/Feature_importance-level.png)

-**Confusion Matrix**: Although the dataset is highly imbalanced, we can clearly see the our model is able to classify the Shock intensity with 95% accuracy.
+**Confusion Matrix**: Although the dataset is highly imbalanced, the RandomForest model is able to perfectly classify the Shock intensity with 95% accuracy.
+Inference:
+- Shock_1: Out of 8109 values, 7750 values are perfectly classified as shock_1
+- Shock_2: Out of 3368 values, 3079 values are perfectly classified as shock_2
+- Shock_3: Out of 3673 values, 3353 values are perfectly classified as shock_3

 ![Confusion Matrix](results/Confusion_matrix.png)

 **Pie chart**:
+The below pie chart describes segment wise shock counts in the given dataset.
 ![Pie chart](https://github.com/VishalSowrirajan/ForkOn/blob/main/results/Segment%20vs%20Shocks.png)

 ***Model Evaluation:***